Stock market today: Asian shares get a lift from rally in US following encouraging inflation report

 ''Accordingly, we expect GDP growth to slow from 1.7% this year to 0.5% in 2024,'' he said in a commentary.

-Hong Kong's Hang Seng added 2.8% to 17,885.19, while the Shanghai Composite gained 1.4% to 3,072.64 after economic data for October showed the economy is holding up even as many indicators slow.
+Hong Kong's Hang Seng added 3.3% to 17,971.81, while the Shanghai Composite gained 0.5% to 3,069.81 after economic data for October showed the Chinese economy is holding up even as some indicators slowed.

-Factory output was up but property sales fell further.
+Factory output and retail sales rose but property sales fell further.
 Lending, exports and inflation have also been lower than expected.

 Tuesday on Wall Street, the S&P 500 jumped 1.9% for its best day since April and hit a two-month high, closing at 4,495.70.
 The Dow Jones Industrial Average rallied 1.4% to 34,827.70, while the Nasdaq composite charged 2.4% higher to end at 14,094.38.